vanandrew/Presentations/MEDIC/medic_presentation.md

 by Temporal Correction.

-For each TR, compare the phase unwrapping solutions for TRs where the head is positioned similarly (Correleational Similarity of >0.98).
+For each TR, compare the phase unwrapping solutions for TRs where the head is positioned similarly (Correlational Similarity of >0.98).
 Then for each voxel, compute any $2\pi$ multiple offsets that would make the phase unwrapping solutions close to the mean.

 ![Example of unwrapping solutions settling on $2\pi$ offset away from other solutions.](imgs/pre_gmoc_timeseries.png)